Lowering the Drinking Age: a Case for Change

 How it works

-The minimum legal drinking age in America is twenty-one years old, and when this law is violated heavy penalties are given to those who have broken it.
+The minimum legal drinking age in the United States is set at twenty-one, a law that has been in place since 1984.
 This was a hard lesson I learned about thirty years ago after drinking at a friend’s party during the summer of 1989.
-After the party, my friend Peter and I decided to walk home to the dormitory, which was a short twenty minutes.
-On our way through the gate, Peter and I were detained by the gate guard due to the smell of alcohol on my breath.
+After the party, my friend Peter and I decided to walk home to the dormitory, which was a short twenty-minute walk.
+On our way through the gate, Peter and I were detained by the gate guard due to the smell of alcohol on my breath, and my inebriation was confirmed by a breathalyzer test.

 Need a custom essay on the same topic?